 Explain the structural properties of the DNA molecule including the composition and pairing of nucleotides and hydrogen bonds between strands of DNA

 Image: Nucleotide structure within a polynucleotide chain image, Image by Kep17, Sourced Under a Creative Commons 4.0 License from Wiki Commons

-The five carbon atoms in each sugar form a ring which are numbered 1' to 5' (' means prime!).
+The five carbon atoms in each sugar form a ring which is numbered 1' to 5' (' means prime!).
 One of the ester bonds is formed with the 3' carbon of one sugar ring, whilst the other is formed with the 5' carbon of the next sugar ring.

 The chain of alternating sugar molecules and phosphate groups is called the sugar-phosphate backbone, which is negatively charged.
 A strand of nucleotides has a particular direction using to phrase 5' to 3', where the 5' end starts with a phosphate group and the 3' end finishes with a sugar.

 'Helix' simply refers to the spiral shape of the molecule.
 The two strands run in opposite directions to one another, meaning they can be called anti-parallel.

-DNA stores the genetic code for making proteins (a process called protein synthesis) and the inheritance of different genes causes an individual to have a very specific combination of proteins in its makeup.
+DNA stores the genetic code for making proteins (a process called protein synthesis) and the inheritance of different genes cause an individual to have a very specific combination of proteins in its makeup.

-A section of DNA which actively codes for a specific protein is referred to as a gene.
+A section of DNA that actively codes for a specific protein is referred to as a gene.
 Genes have the ability to code for more than one kind of protein, and they interact with one another which causes changes to their expression.

 DNA can therefore be said to control the growth and development of an organism.
 The structural properties within DNA molecules (nucleotide composition, pairing and hydrogen bonding) is essentially what allows for DNA replication to occur!